Which option is right for your practice and clients?

 While other document processing platforms may make it difficult to switch between communication options, ATOmate allows you to generate personalised letters that are ready to print with the accompanying ATO documentation, for you to then pop in the post.
 ATOmate will also automatically file those letters and documentation directly to your document management platform, so you maintain a complete record of what has been sent to the client.

 There are instances where a letter can go a long way, so it’s important your technology choice can easily facilitate the flexibility to choose how you communicate.

 No two clients, and no two accounting practices, are the same, which is why ATOmate provides a range of client communication options – to give you the power and flexibility to choose which option is right for you and your clients, providing the perfect mix of automated consistency with flexibility.
-To find out more about how ATOmate can help your accounting practice transform the way you process and communicate ATO correspondence to your clients, click here to book a complimentary discovery call.
+To find out more about how ATOmate can help your accounting practice transform the way you process and communicate ATO correspondence to your clients, book a complimentary discovery call on the calendar below.